Australia’s Fitness Revolution: Breaking Down Two Decades of Sweating it Out.

 Who says Australia is all about cricket and footy?
 A deep dive into two decades of physical activity data reveals a fascinating shift in our country.
 While traditional sports still have their place, Aussies are embracing the gym lifestyle more than ever, and women are leading the charge.
 Let’s break a sweat as we jog through the details of Australia’s Fitness Revolution.

-Maybe you decide to change lanes, study the Certificate III and Certificate IV in Fitness and become a Personal Trainer.
+Maybe you decide to change lanes, study the Certificate III and Certificate IV in Fitness and learn how to become a Personal Trainer.

 Fitness Fever Hits Australia